BrewBlox/brewblox-documentation/docs/dev/decisions/concurrent_functionality.md

 When evaluating options, it is done on the basis of multiple assumptions we make about our future application:

-**Individual service tasks are not CPU-limited**: BrewBlox is the implementation of a classic three-tier system: GUI, service layer, I/O backend (database, device, file).
+**Individual service tasks are not CPU-limited**: Brewblox is the implementation of a classic three-tier system: GUI, service layer, I/O backend (database, device, file).
 No excessively CPU-heavy tasks are expected, so the default rules hold: I/O is the primary bottleneck.

 **Services are not expected to always run at max load**: We are not Netflix [citation needed].
-Most services in any given BrewBlox system are expected to only receive a few calls per second at most.
+Most services in any given Brewblox system are expected to only receive a few calls per second at most.
 Efficient performance when at low load is a serious consideration.

 **Services are already efficiently split up**: The microservice architecture (MSA) already solves the concurrency problem on a high level, by dividing functionality over different services.